top of page

 Eye Movement Desensitisation And Reprocessing (EMDR)

-EMDR involves guided eye movements or other forms of bilateral stimulation to process traumatic memories and reduce their emotional impact.
+EMDR therapy in Singapore involves guided eye movements or other forms of bilateral stimulation to process traumatic memories and reduce their emotional impact.
 EMDR therapy works by using left-right (bilateral) stimulation to reduce the emotional impact of a traumatic memory.
 Based on concepts from CBT and other psychotherapy theories, EMDR therapy focuses on changing the way specific memories are stored in the brain.

 Mindfulness-Based Therapies

 Techniques such as mindfulness meditation can help individuals develop greater awareness and acceptance of their emotions and sensations related to trauma.
+These therapies can be particularly helpful for managing anxiety and improving emotional wellbeing.

 Sensorimotor Psychotherapy